 All U-SIG Disregarded and Validate bits are set to 1.

-If the RXVECTOR parameters EHT_LTF_TYPE and GI_TYPE of EHT MU PPDU, carrying the frame with the TRS Control subfield are either: 4 EHT-LTF and 3u2s_GI, respectively; or 2 EHT- LTF and 1u6s_GI, respectively; then the EHT_LTF_TYPE and GI_TYPE parameters are set to 4 EHT-LTF and 3u2s_GI, respectively.
-Otherwise, the EHT_LTF_TYPE and GI_TYPE parameters are set to 2 EHT-LTF and 1u6s_GI, respectively.
+If the RXVECTOR parameters EHT_LTF_TYPE and GI_TYPE of the EHT MU PPDU carrying the frame with the TRS Control subfield are either 4 EHT-LTF and 3u2s_GI, respectively, or 2 EHT- LTF and 1u6s_GI, respectively, then the EHT_LTF_TYPE and GI_TYPE parameters are set to 4 EHT-LTF and 3u2s_GI, respectively.
+Otherwise, the EHT_LTF_TYPE and GI_TYPE parameters are set to 2 EHT-LTF and 1u6s_GI, respectively.[#15247]

 The TXPWR_LEVEL_INDEX parameter is set to a value based on the computed transmission power (see 36.3.16.2 (Power pre-correction)) for an EHT TB PPDU, the value of the AP Tx Power subfield of the TRS Control subfield and the UL Target Receive Power subfield of the TRS Control subfield.